 Why Does Resident Engagement Matter?

-High engagement levels directly increase the likelihood of lease renewals at the end of a term.
-Residents with strong ties to their neighbors and management are to move out.
-Positive online reviews grow when tenants feel a sense of belonging and value in their home.
-Increased retention reduces vacancy loss and the high costs associated with unit turnover.
-Active communities experience fewer complaints as residents feel comfortable resolving issues directly with staff.
-Management teams see an increase in net operating income through lower marketing expenses for new leads.
-Every positive interaction builds trust that protects the property from future turnover risks.
-Effective strategies transition from reactive management to proactive community building for the long term.
+Resident engagement matters because high engagement levels directly increase the likelihood of lease renewals at the end of a term.
+Residents with strong ties to their neighbors and to management are less likely to move out, and more likely to leave positive online reviews.
+Active communities also experience fewer tenant complaints to management as residents feel comfortable resolving issues directly with staff.
+Resident engagment can also result in an increase in net operating income through lower marketing expenses and fewer turnovers.

 What Are the Levels of Resident Engagement?